Heterogeneous Multilayer Generalized Operational Perceptron: Proposed Method

-In addition to Eq. (\ref{eq6}), the new decision boundary $\mathbf{B}_{c+i}^{j}$ can also be updated efficiently in an incremental manner based on $\mathbf{B}_{c}^{*}$, the decision boundary with respect to $\bar{\mathbf{H}}_c^{*}$ \cite{courrieu2008fast}.
+As an alternative to Eq. (\ref{eq6}), the new decision boundary $\mathbf{B}_{c+i}^{j}$ can also be updated efficiently in an incremental manner based on $\mathbf{B}_{c}^{*}$, the decision boundary with respect to $\bar{\mathbf{H}}_c^{*}$ \cite{courrieu2008fast}.
 After the best performing operator set $\phi_{n_i}^{*}$ of $n_i$ newly added GOPs is found, their synaptic weights $\mathbf{W}_{n_{i}}^{*}$, the normalization statistics and the linear transformation $\mathbf{B}_{c+i}^{*}$ in the output layer are updated through BP.
 Here we should note that the existing GOPs with $\mathbf{H}_c^{*}$ representation are not updated since the inclusion of $n_i$ neurons is expected to complement the existing features.
+While the update of all the neurons, including the existing GOPs, might produce better performance, it can also lead the network to over-fitting regime by forcing the co-adaptation of all neurons to the training data.
+Thus, by only updating the weights and biases of the newly added GOPs, we also enforce a form of regularization.
 The progressive learning in the current hidden layer stops when the inclusion of new neurons stops improving the performance of the network.
 This is measured by a relative criterion based on the rate of improvement rather than an absolute threshold value on the performance as in POP:

 where $r_i$ denotes the rate of improvement when adding $n_i$ neurons to the current hidden layer and $\mathcal{L}_c$, $\mathcal{L}_{c+i}$ denote the loss values before and after adding neurons respectively.
 For large positive $r_i$, the inclusion of new neurons indicates a large improvement of the network with respect to the existing structure.
 On the contrary, a small or negative $r_i$ indicates a minimal improvement or a degradation in the performance.
-It should be noted that depending on the learning problem, other quantities can be chosen in place of the loss value, with appropriate signs in the nominator of Eq. (\ref{eq7}).
+It should be noted that depending on the learning problem, other quantities can be chosen in place of the loss value, with appropriate signs in the numerator of Eq. (\ref{eq7}).
 For example, in classification problem, $r_i$ can be defined as $(\mathcal{A}_{c+i} - \mathcal{A}_{c})/\mathcal{A}_c$ with $\mathcal{A}$ denotes the classification accuracy.
 Given $r_i$ and a threshold $\epsilon_{n}$, the proposed algorithm stops adding neurons to the current hidden layer if $r_i < \epsilon_{n}$.

 When the progression in the current hidden layer stops improving performance with respect to $\epsilon_{n}$, the proposed algorithm forms a new hidden layer with $n_{\min}$ GOPs between the current hidden layer and the output layer.
 All the existing hidden layers in the network are then fixed and act as feature extractor, producing inputs to the newly formed hidden layer.
 The progression in the new hidden layer repeats in a similar manner as in the previous hidden layers with an initial $n_{\min}$ GOPs and incrementally adding $n_i$ GOPs until the criterion $r_i < \epsilon_{n}$ is met.
 After the new hidden layer is fully learned, the proposed algorithm evaluates the necessity to include the newly learned hidden layer by evaluating the relative improvement of the network before and after adding the new hidden layer: